3lbits/CIM4NoUtility/Code Scripts/Python/cim-convert-tool/README.md

 ### Step 3: Set Parameters

 In the parametes.py you need to sett companyUuid, companyName, isVersionOfUrl, if you want json and or xml.
-You must also configure documets which set the file parameters: docType, docTopic, docTitle, wantDiginNameSpaces.
+You must also configure documets which set the file parameters: docType, docTopic, docTitle, wantCIM4NoUtilityNameSpaces.

 The configured docTypes that are included: